 Mackaysee Lake and Mud Lake are both on Chambers Island and provide habitat for several species of fish.
 On the mainland, Thorp Pond is a 7-acre pond that has no public access, and Fish Creek and Ephraim Creek empty into separate harbors on Green Bay, which is the largest freshwater estuary in the world and located along Gibraltar's western shoreline.
-There is one dam located on Fish Creek, while the Redmann dam was mitigated with the installation of fish passage improvements past the box culvert at STH 42.
+The Fish Creek Watershed drains a large portion of the township of Gibraltar.
+In December 2022, the Town used a WDNR River Management Grant to install a fish ladder on the concrete apron of the STH 42 culvert to allow fish to get past this barrier and into the wetlands to spawn.